Jose Dalisay Jr.: Literary career

 Dalisay has authored more than 30 books since 1984.
 Six of those books have garnered National Book Awards from the Manila Critics Circle.
 In 1998, Dalisay made it to the Cultural Center of the Philippines (CCP) Centennial Honors List as one of the 100 most accomplished Filipino artists of the past century.
 Among his numerous books are Oldtimer and Other Stories (Asphodel, 1984; U.P.
 Press, 2003); Sarcophagus and Other Stories (U.P.
 Press, 1992); Killing Time in a Warm Place (Anvil, 1992); Madilim ang Gabi sa Laot at Iba Pang mga Dula ng Ligaw na Pag-Ibig (U.P.
 Press, 1993); Penmanship and Other Stories (Cacho, 1995); The Island (Ayala Foundation, 1996); Pagsabog ng Liwanag/Aninag, Anino (U.P.
 Press, 1996); Mac Malicsi, TNT/Ang Butihing Babae ng Timog (U.P.
 Press, 1997); The Lavas: A Filipino Family (Anvil, 1999); The Best of Barfly (Anvil, 1997); The Filipino Flag (Inquirer Publications, 2004); Man Overboard (Milflores, 2005); Journeys with Light: The Vision of Jaime Zobel (Ayala Foundation, 2005); Selected Stories (U.P.
 Press, 2005); and "The Knowing Is in the Writing: Notes on the Practice of Fiction" (U.P.
 Press, 2006).

+In 2026, Dalisay ignited a Philippine literary controversy when he defended his writer friend Alfred Yuson, who was mired in informal sexual misconduct accusations, by saying: "Looking at the books in my library, I wonder how many of them I would need to throw away if they were authored by people who, sometime or other, were accused of moral turpitude, political incorrectness, sexual misconduct, poor parenting, drunkenness, drug use, slovenliness, animal cruelty, greed, arrogance, general insufferability, or some such debility of spirit and behavior.
+I'll bet half these books would vanish in an instant.
+And then I would wonder if those left behind were as interesting as the ones now in the garbage."